-The goal of the Prevention through Cultural Awareness Program (PCAP) is to reduce substance abuse among at-risk urban American Indian youth by promoting protective factors through experiential experiences that both challenges the youth, and helps reconnect them to their culture.
-In particular, youth whose parents/guardians/family members have a history of substance abuse are at risk for developing substance abuse problems.
-We encourage youth and their families to participate to build resilience in the family system.
+The goal of the Prevention through Cultural Awareness Program (PCAP) is to reduce substance abuse among at-risk urban American Indian youth by offering experiences that both challenges the youth and helps them reconnect to their culture.
+In particular, youth whose parents/guardians/family members have a history of substance abuse are at-risk for developing substance abuse problems.
+We encourage youth and their families to participate in building resilience within the family system.